 ***UPDATE: A Zantac recall has been issued for brand-name Zantac and generic equivalents after the FDA found “unacceptable” levels of the potentially cancer-causing chemical NDMA.

-Emery Pharma, an independent testing lab in California, has filed a Citizen Petition urging the FDA to recall Zantac after it found that “NDMA accumulates in ranitidine-containing drug products on exposure to elevated temperatures.”
+Emery Pharma, an independent testing lab in California, had filed a Citizen Petition urging the FDA to recall Zantac after it found that “NDMA accumulates in ranitidine-containing drug products on exposure to elevated temperatures.”

 According to a statement from the lab, “While NDMA levels in ranitidine may be acceptable at the source, they may not be so when the drug is purchased and subsequently at the time of consumption by the consumer.”

-Following the FDA’s initial announcement, several generic ranitidine manufacturers have issued voluntary recalls of the popular medication, often used to treat heartburn and stomach ulcers.
+Following the FDA’s initial announcement, several generic ranitidine manufacturers issued voluntary recalls of the popular medication, often used to treat heartburn and stomach ulcers.

 Riddle & Brantley’s Zantac lawsuit attorneys have been investigating these claims.
 If you’ve taken Zantac and been diagnosed with cancer, call 1-800-525-7111 to speak with our legal team.
 The consultation is FREE and there are no attorney fees unless we win your case — and you receive financial compensation.

 Zantac Recall: What to Know